-The Y chromosome is the smallest of the human chromosomes.
-It may not be possible to resolve details of a structural abnormality of the Y chromosome by conventional chromsome studies.
-Clarification of any structural alterations using FISH probes can provide diagnostic and prognostic information, for example, in men with azospermia.
+The Y Chromosome is the smallest of the human chromosomes.
+It may not be possible to resolve details of a structural abnormality of the Y Chromosome by conventional chromosome studies.
+Clarification of any structural alterations using FISH probes can provide diagnostic and prognostic information, for example, in men with azoospermia.

 To help ensure the quality of the test, a genetic test should be done with a dedicated sample whenever possible i.e. a sample collected specifically for that test rather than a sample that is used for multiple tests.

 We recommend that the patient or another adult check the labelling of request forms and sample tubes.

 15 business days for karyotype and FISH study; 3 business days for FISH alone.